-Frome Valley Medical Centre is open for urgent medical problems - don't wait until after lockdown if the issue is urgent or potentially serious.
+Our receptionist will ask information so that they can help you best.
+They may direct you to a different service, and are trained around when this is appropriate.
 To protect patients and staff initial contact for all doctors appointments will be by phone.
 Please be aware that this may display as Private Number or Caller ID Withheld.
-Please make sure your phone is available.
+Please make sure your phone is available for us to call.
 You may still be asked to attend after the call but please do not come unless asked to do so.

 If you have a respiratory infection, cough, fever, loss of taste or smell or any other flu-like symptoms or you think you may be suffering from the coronavirus do not leave your home.
 Attending the surgery will only risk further spread of the virus.
 This also applies for pharmacies, walk in centres, hospitals etc.